thofisch/doc-api/api_notes.md

 > Hint: OpenAPI doesn't allow you to formally specify whether depending on a given parameter will return different parts of the specified result schema.
 Explain this in English in the parameter description.

-## SHOULD: Allow Optional Embedding of Sub-Resources
+### SHOULD:: Allow Optional Embedding of Sub-Resources

 Embedding related resources (also know as Resource expansion) is a great way to reduce the number of requests.
 In cases where clients know upfront that they need some related resources they can instruct the server to prefetch that data eagerly.
 Whether this is optimized on the server, e.g. a database join, or done in a generic way, e.g. an HTTP proxy that transparently embeds resources, is up to the implementation.